 The startup has already launched the Android and iOS versions of Zumbl which together saw more than 46,000 downloads so far.

 A free app, Zumbl is looking to build a good user base for its app platforms before launching revenue models.
 “We are aggressively focusing on growth.
 We are doing targeted marketing for our first tier of countries that include India, the Philippines, the US and Canada.
 Rest of the countries are targeted effectively through our SEO and SEM,” Gupta said.

 As part of the incubation at Digital Media Zone, the firm received $20,000 (Rs 12 lakh).
 It also bagged $3,000 (Rs 1.7 lakh) after winning the Samsung Innovation Award 2012.

 Although Zumbl offers a different user experience compared with other chat platforms, it is still competing with WhatsApp and WeChat, two of the leading chat apps.
 WhatsApp has already registered 100-500 million downloads, while WeChat saw 10-50 million downloads so far.

 (Edited by Joby Puthuparampil Johnson)

 Jasper Infotech Pvt.
-Ltd. owns and operates an online portal snapdeal.com.
-It offers electronics appliances, mobiles and tablets, computer, office, and gaming; kitchen and home furnishing; sports, health and music; automotive and apartments, toys, kids and baby products; accessories, footwear, watches, jewelry, perfumes, clothing for men, women and kids.
+Ltd. owns and operates an online portal Snapdeal.com.
+It offers electronics appliances, mobiles and tablets, computer, office, and gaming; kitchen and home furnishing; sports, health and music; automotive and apartments, toys, kids and baby products; accessories, footwear, watches, jewellery, perfumes, clothing for men, women and kids.
+It also operates Shopo.in, which is an app-only marketplace to chat, bargain, buy and sell products.
 The company was incorporated in 2007 and is based in New Delhi, India.